 - g) Record the time for the second trial. - h) Score as follows:

-If the procedure was not performed for safety reasons or refused for other reasons, mark "No" and score "Did not attempt/refused."
+If the procedure was not performed for safety reasons or refused for other reasons, score "Did not attempt/refused."

-If participant attempted but was unable to complete five stands, mark "No" and score as "unable" and record the number completed.
+If participant attempted but was unable to complete five stands, score as "unable" and record the number completed.